-Students enrolled as an art major at Illinois State University are eligible to apply for tuition waivers.
-These awards are granted on the basis of artistic ability and performance based on a portfolio review.
-An application form, a portfolio and/or evidence of scholarly production must be submitted to the School of Art Office.
+Students who have chosen to be art majors at Illinois State University are eligible to apply for tuition waivers.
+Both prospective students and current students are eligible for these awards.
+Tuition waivers are granted on the basis of artistic ability and performance based on a portfolio review.

 The Alcorn Scholarship seeks to fund a promising Ceramics student(s) to attend a 2-3 week studio workshop at one of the national recognized and competitive Arts and or Craft Institutions.
 The application is open to students who have completed Ceramics I, as well as Graduate at Large and Graduate level students.
 Preference is given to active SILICA members, maintain a 2.75 gpa, maintain a healthy work ethic and display quality studio work.
 Award will be valued up to $1,000.00 to cover cost of tuition and other related expenses.

 Edwin Niemi Metals Scholarship